 You’ve deep cleaned your home.
 You’ve decluttered every room.
 But, your home still doesn’t feel quite right.
-It still looks messy and cluttered despite your hard work.
+It still looks messy and may feel cluttered despite your hard work.

 1. Too-full Countertops

 When your kitchen countertops are full of clutter, your space looks dirty even when it isn’t.
 The same applies to your bathroom countertops.
-Look at it this way, when you go to a hotel room, the counters are free of clutter and appear spacious and clean.
-This same feeling applies to your own home.
+Look at it this way, when you go to a hotel room, the counter space is free of clutter and appear spacious and there is usually a plain table.

 2. Excessive Decorations

 Any home decorator knows that you can definitely go overboard when it comes to decorating your home.
 Every room needs space for the eyes to “rest,” meaning every square inch of your home doesn’t require decorations.
-This might be too many family photos, too many knick knacks, too many collectibles, etc.
+This might be too many pictures hanging everywhere, too many knick knacks, too many collectibles, etc.

 3. The exterior of the refrigerator and fridge doors

 The exterior of the refrigerator has tendency to become a clutter spot quickly.
 We mount things with magnets and then never remove them.
 We add items so we “won’t forget” to do them, but we still forget.
 Kid’s artwork is often placed here.
 Completely covered refrigerator doors look messy and will make your house look cluttered.

 Let’s address this with a practical solution.
 Create a good paper filling system and a command center.
 Do not use the refrigerator for this purpose.

 Take everything down, file what you need to, address that “to do” list, and only hang what is absolutely necessary.
 On my refrigerator, we keep a magnetic shopping list and our weekly home menu.
 That’s it.